aaronps/touchjoystick-demo/README.md

 # Touch Joystick Demo

-This is a demo for using [touchjoystick](/aaronps/touchjoystick), it comes with two branches:
+This is a demo for using [touchjoystick], it comes with two branches:

 * __master__ -> uses `git submodule` to import the library